Mohamad Bazzi

 Mohamad Bazzi (محمد بزي; born October 1975) is a Lebanese-American journalist.
 He is the former Middle East bureau chief at Newsday and a current faculty member of New York University.
 He is currently director of the Hagop Kevorkian Center for Near Eastern Studies at New York University.
 From 2019 to 2021, he was the associate director of NYU's Journalism Institute.
 Bazzi was the 2007–2008 Edward R. Murrow Press Fellow at the Council on Foreign Relations.
 From 2009 to 2013, he served as an adjunct senior fellow for Middle East Studies at the Council on Foreign Relations.
+He is also currently a columnist for the Guardian US, writing on American foreign policy and corruption under Donald Trump's administration.

-While at Newsday Bazzi covered the Middle East, Afghanistan, and Pakistan, where he focused on militant Islamic movements, regional politics, and the war on terrorism.
-He was the only one to speak modern standard arabic in his works.
+While at Newsday, Bazzi covered the Middle East, Afghanistan, and Pakistan, where he focused on militant Islamic movements, regional politics, and the war on terrorism.
 He established bureaus in Baghdad and Beirut, and was Newsday's lead writer on the Iraq War and its aftermath.
 He also covered the 2000 Palestinian uprising, the 2001 war in Afghanistan, and the 2006 war between Hezbollah and Israel.